nchammas/flintrock/README.md

 The spark-ec2 launch times are sourced from [SPARK-5189](https://issues.apache.org/jira/browse/SPARK-5189).

+Note that AWS performance is highly variable, so you will not get these results consistently.
+They show the best case scenario for each tool, and not the typical case.
+For Flintrock, the typical launch time will be a minute or two longer.

 ### Advanced Storage Setup

 Flintrock automatically configures any available [ephemeral storage](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/InstanceStorage.html) on the cluster and makes it available to installed services like HDFS and Spark.
 This storage is fast and is perfect for use as a temporary store by those services.